Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ### Verifications

-Complete the following steps to verify the APIM configuration Helm chart installation.
+Complete the following tasks to verify the APIM configuration Helm chart installation.

 Wait a few minutes and use the following commands to check the status of the deployment.